oblio360/hearthstone-blog/_drafts/welcome-to-hearthstone-you-suck.md

 kills you.

-But as you get to know more and more about Hearthstone you'll notice that there is a sort of game outside of the actual game.  the so-called "metagame" ("game about the game").
+But as you get to know more and more about Hearthstone you'll notice that there is a sort of game outside of the actual game,  the so-called "metagame" ("game about the game").
 Players are competing to not only out-play each other during the actual games, but even before the game starts.

 How do you outplay an opponent you haven't even met before Blizzard's match making system pairs you up with him?
 By selecting the best deck to fight whatever is thrown against you.

-There are 3 major parts to the metagame:
+There are 4 major parts to the metagame:

+* deck archetypes

 * deck creation